afaranha/docs/docs/env/02_federation.md

 ~~~

-After that open your browser and go to `horizon-openstack.apps-crc.testing, on `Authenticate using` choose `OpenID Connect` and click on `Sign In`.
+After that open your browser and go to `horizon-openstack.apps-crc.testing`, on `Authenticate using` choose `OpenID Connect` and click on `Sign In`.

 ![Horizon Sign In](horizon_01.png)